bianchi-ed/discord.js-bot-model/README.md

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.

-The second goal is to present a customizable Discord Bot template that includes fundamental moderation and utility commands.
-Additionally, it features a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.
+The second goal is to explore the discord.js functionalities and provide a customizable Discord Bot template that includes fundamental moderation and utility commands.
+Additionally, it contains a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.
 This template also creates a workspace that simplifies the implementation and maintenance of new commands, ensuring ease of adaptability.

 ## Pre-Requisites